schemapress/Schema/readme.txt

 == Upgrade Notice ==

 = 1.5.3 =
 In this release, a better support added to AMP pages, now the plugin will work on post types enabled AMP pages if found, and present Schema type by ref post meta saved in each post.
+Also added support Schema markup for comments.
 Please, update the plugin on your website now to get the new enhancements.

 = 1.5.2 =
 New features introduced in this update release, fixed a minor warning on 404 pages.
 Please, update the plugin on your website now to get this fix and new features.